 In some nations, we have also agreed more access to study leave and carry-over of study budget.

-No trainee should not lose any of their annual leave entitlement.
+No trainee should lose any of their annual leave entitlement.
 To avoid this occurring, employers should be taking the following steps.

 - Where reasonable and practicable, the current employer should make every effort to ensure that you have taken all your annual leave prior to finishing your existing placement.